developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/NativeTabbar/index.md

 <li>createOnInit : <span class='text-info'>BOOLEAN</span><span class='label '> Default: false</span><p>Create tab immediately when TabBar is created.
 Action also will be executed.
 If false, the tab will be created when it is switched to.
 Don't use this parameter on the devices with a small amount of RAM.
 Platforms:
 WM </p>
 </li>
-<li>config : <span class='text-info'>STRING</span><p>This will have the file path of the config.xml to apply config properties at the time of tab creation for a particular tab.
+<li>config : <span class='text-info'>STRING</span><p>Used to specify the path of the config.xml file containing properties to apply at the time of tab creation for a particular tab.
 Platforms:
 Android </p>
 </li>
 </ul>